There are times of great joy in life, such as the birth of a new child, or a wedding, there are also sadder times, such as the funeral of a loved one.

 Christening is about the decision to become a follower of Jesus, or to bring your child up as a follower of Jesus.
 Christening is also about joining the church – that is other people who have made the decision to follow Jesus.

-Christenings usually take place on the second Sunday of each month at 12:30pm, just after the main morning service.
-After the christening you along with your child will then be welcomed by the whole of the church family at our next all-age service.
+Christenings usually take place on the first Sunday of each month at 12:30pm, just after the main morning service.
+After the christening you along with your child will then be welcomed by the whole of the church family at our next all-age service, usually on the first Sunday of the following month.
 This will usually be on the first Sunday of the following month.

 Some really helpful additional information about Christening, especially about the requirements, roles and responsibilities of godparents, can be found here.